noClaps/project-euler/notes.md

 # Problem 12

 This was a relatively simple problem to solve in TypeScript, and I submitted my solution.
 But when it came time to implement the better algorithm in C, the algorithm provided in the overview didn't work.
 Turns out it's because the list of primes I had generated using the isPrime() function from Problem 7 was missing a 2.
 That might have been because I accidently deleted it.
 Anyway, my TypeScript solution runs in about 48ms, while my C solution runs in 1.3ms.
 All things considered, my TS solution isn't bad.

+# Problem 13
+This was a very fun problem to solve.
+For once, I can utilise the fact that large numbers tend to be inaccurate with the `int`/`number` data types.